 Arkansas State Requirements for CNAs

-It is required that those seeking to become a CNA in Arkansas completed a CNA training program and obtain a passing score on the state-administered CNA exam.
-In Arkansas, a minimum of 90 hours of CNA training must be completed at an accredited training program for new candidates.
-There are other options for nursing assistants who completed training programs out of state, as well as those that have studied student nursing programs.
-Additionally, those that have completed home health aide programs may test out without CNA training.
-A variety of institutions offer accredited training, including career programs at high schools, community colleges, hospitals, nursing homes and also the American Red Cross
+It is required that those seeking to become a CNA in Arkansas completed a CNA program and obtain a passing score on the state-administered CNA exam.
+In Arkansas, a minimum of 90 hours of CNA classes must be completed at an accredited program for new candidates.
+There are other options for nursing assistants who completed CNA programs out of state, as well as those that have studied student nursing programs.
+Additionally, those that have completed home health aide programs may test out without CNA classes.
+A variety of institutions offer accredited classes, including career programs at high schools, community colleges, hospitals, nursing homes and also the American Red Cross

 Arkansas CNA Exam Details